Jmetzger504/ReactJSDefectTrackerExercise/README.md

-# Getting Started with this application.
+# Getting Started with this application

 In the project directory, you can run: